sohrabesfandiari95/Exercise-Routine-App-Complete-with-exercises-and-scheduling/Issue_Template.md

 # Issue Template

 ## Description
-Provide a detailed description of the issue.
+Provide a detailed description of the issue .